Are You Demonstrating Your Organization’s Values?

 We are all familiar with the phrase, “Actions speak louder than words.”
 In a business setting, senior leaders look for a match between an organization’s values and the day-to-day actions of its people.
 This is completely valid and can be a way to assess if values are just words on the wall and on the corporate website, or if they represent a true commitment.

-What we sometimes forget is that actions communicate a message, and when the context and commitment in the background is not made explicit, our actions can get us into trouble!
+What we sometimes forget is that actions communicate a message, and when the context and commitment in the background are not made explicit, our actions can get us into trouble!

 Managing the network of conversations